-Analysis | Can you impeach a former president?
+Analysis | The GOP’s looming impeachment strategy: Focus on the Constitution, not Trump

 What’s clear is that this is an unsettled legal question.
-Only three presidents have been impeached That includes Trump, for the first time a year ago, and none have actually been convicted.
+Only three presidents have been impeached.
+That includes Trump, for the first time a year ago, and none have actually been convicted.
 While impeachment trials of other officials have taken place after they left office, there is no final word on whether that was constitutional, and an impeachment trial of a former president has never been attempted.

 There is, though, one notable amateur constitutional scholar who has seemingly taken a position on this: Donald Trump.
 In early 2020, the then-president suggested that former president Barack Obama be impeached for comments that Obama made about health care.